Yuanbo2020/GCT/README.md

 For the separate files of tagged sequential labels of DCASE and Noiseme datasets, please visit the <a href="https://github.com/Yuanbo2020/GCT/tree/main/Sequential_label_dataset" target="https://github.com/Yuanbo2020/GCT/tree/main/Sequential_label_dataset">Sequential_label_dataset</a>.

-Please feel free to use the Noiseme dataset, the sequential labels of DCASE and Noiseme datasets, and consider citing our paper as
+Please feel free to use the Noiseme dataset, the sequential labels of DCASE and Noiseme datasets and the source code below, and consider citing our paper as

 ```bibtex
 @INPROCEEDINGS{10096842,